-This guide describes how to quickly install products available on the Oracle Database Client 10g for AIX 5L Based Systems (64-Bit).
-It contains the following sections:
+This guide describes how to quickly install Oracle Database Client on hp-ux Itanium systems.
+It includes information about the following:

 - 1. Reviewing Information About this Guide

 - 2. Logging In to the System as root

 - 3. Checking the Hardware Requirements

 - 4. Checking the Software Requirements

 - 5. Creating Required Operating System Group and User

-- 6. Creating an Oracle Base Directory
+- Creating an Oracle Base Directory

 - 7. Configuring the oracle User's Environment

 - 8. Mounting the Product Disc

 - 9. Installing Oracle Database Client

 - 10. What to Do Next?

 - 11. Documentation Accessibility